TheAzziIzzuan/DigitalForensic-G31/README.md

 - `[Q] Quarantine it`
 - `[D] Delete immediately`

-If you so happen to have your own, other .wsb files on your system that are identified, their risk analysis may pop up first before harmless.wsb's risk analysis, as identified .wsb files appear one by one.
+If you so happen to have your own, other .wsb files on your file system that are identified, their risk analysis may pop up first before harmless.wsb's risk analysis, as identified .wsb files appear one by one.
 Just input 'A' to leave these .wsb files alone

 The user can choose one of three options, depending on what letter they input:
 - A: Leave the .wsb as is.
 If they know for a fact it is harmless, for example